Bible Verses for Wisdom: Scripture to Steady Your Next Step

 Yes.
 In Scripture, God often forms leaders through lessons learned the hard way.
 Confess what was harmful, receive grace, and ask what new practice would reflect learning.
 Redeemed experience can become compassion and discernment for future choices.

-Before we close, consider one reflective question for today
+Consider one reflective question for today

 Where do you most need wise love right now—in a conversation you’re dreading, a budget decision, or a choice about rest—and what one small step could honor God and serve others well?